Sanjeev Gupta: Companies House prosecution

 In October 2024, Gupta was being prosecuted by Companies House for failing to file accounts for 76 companies listed in Britain, including Liberty Commodities.
 Gupta pled not guilty.

+Australia investigations

+In April 2026, the Australian Securities and Investments Commission announced that it was investigating the "complex web of private companies" linked to GFG in Australia, following the failures of the Whyalla Steelworks, the Tahmoor Colliery, and the Liberty Bell Bay manganese smelter at Bell Bay, Tasmania.

+Liberty Ostrava insolvency

+In June 2024, Liberty Ostrava, a major Czech steelmaker owned through Gupta's Liberty Steel and whose former board members included Gupta, entered insolvency after saying it was unable to meet overdue liabilities exceeding CZK 5 billion (€200m).
+The company had previously shut down most operations amid weak demand, energy-supply disputes and restructuring difficulties, and its main plant and coking facility were later sold in insolvency proceedings for CZK 3 billion (€120m).

+In April 2026, the insolvency administrator of Liberty Ostrava filed an action to supplement the liabilities, seeking payment of CZK 18.9 billion (€756m) from the former members of the board, including Gupta.
+According to the administrator, the defendants caused the company’s insolvency by carrying out a series of transactions with related parties, as a result of which cash and emission allowances of substantial value were transferred out of the company, while the company did not receive either the cash funds back or payment for the emission allowances.
+According to the action, the defendants, as members of the board of directors, flagrantly breached their duty to act with the care of a prudent businessperson.

 Personal life

 Gupta's wife Nicola Crumpton is from Canvey Island, Essex, and was the treasurer of his company.
 Gupta had kept his relationship with Crumpton secret for seven years before they married in 2008, the family's first cross-cultural marriage.
 They have three children.

 From 2017, after acquiring Arrium in Australia, Gupta was based in Sydney for two years.
 In 2019 he moved back to his London base.
 Gupta and Crumpton bought a £42 million ($60 million) townhouse in Belgravia, London, during 2021.
 In 2019 they also owned Wyelands, a country house estate near Chepstow in Wales.
 In October 2019 they bought Bomera, an eight-bedroom, five-bathroom, 19th-century Italianate villa in Potts Point, Sydney, Australia, which they purchased for A$34 million.
 Gupta had previously been renting an apartment for per week.
 In August 2024, Gupta bought a waterfront apartment in Woolloomooloo (near Potts Point), bought from radio presenter John Laws for at least A$10 million.
 At that time, he also owned a residence in Palm Jumeirah, Dubai.
 In February 2025, plans were approved to renovate his Bomera, including a new swimming pool, "wellness rooms", and a new water feature.
 At the same time, his company which owned the Whyalla Steelworks was severely in debt, with unpaid debts totalling more than million.

 As of February 2025 Gupta was living in Dubai.